 On the trip, students learned to deal with individual challenges, whether the challenge was being homesick, adapting to different kinds of foods, or getting along with dorm-mates.
 They also set individual goals for themselves on the extensive ropes course.
 In groups, students learned how to cooperate as a team to complete group challenges and team-building games.

 We wanted students to learn more about the river as this is the year of river field trips.
 Eagle Bluff is located on the Root River which feeds into the Mississippi River.
 The students hiked and studied the Root River, collected water samples, and tested the turbidity, pH, dissolved oxygen, and nitrate levels in a chemistry lab.
 They recorded observations, sketched, and collected river facts in a journal which they keep for the entire year and which they take on all river trips.

 In addition, we participated in two evening Naturalist presentations, one about caves and one about raptors.
 The staff were a mix of interns, Hamline graduate students, and full-time year-round staff.
 They were all knowledgeable, well-organized, and engaging.

 The trip was a great experience for the 5/6.
 At the end of each day, we gathered in our “homeroom,” a big comfy living room with a fireplace.
 We lounged, played games, sang songs, performed skits, roasted s’mores, and enjoyed read-aloud.
 The kids crawled off to bed each night exhausted and satisfied.

 Thank you to FSMN staff Jeannette, Kris, Rebecca, Garth M., and David as well as parent Garth H. for chaperoning the trip and making it the best experience possible for the whole fifth and sixth grades!

 – Rebecca Slaby, Middle School Humanities Teacher

-FSM families can view more trip photos and videos (thank you, Garth M.) on our photo site.
-The link is on the FSM Community Portal (login required).
+FSMN families can view more trip photos and videos (thank you, Garth M.) on our photo site.
+The link is on the FSMN Community Portal (login required).